QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 ## Learning by the example

 Assume we have some Python module based on a `process` function that operates on two numpy arrays.
-After some time, we realize that the performances are not so good and that the bottleneck is the `process` function.
+After some time, we realize that the performance is not so good and that the bottleneck is the `process` function.
 To fix that, we decide to replace it with a C++ native implementation, exposed to Python as an extension module.

 ## First implementation

-Let's start with a straightforward implementation, that is, a simple C++ module exposing one function to Python using `pybind11` and `xtensor-python`, which can be done with a single cpp file, `pyprocess.cpp`.
+Let's start with a straightforward implementation, that is, a simple C++ module exposing one function to Python using `pybind11` and `xtensor-python`, which can be done with a single cpp file, `process.cpp`.
 In this example, we provide all the boilerplate to produce a minimal extension module.

 ```cpp
 #define FORCE_IMPORT_ARRAY